MediaTek-Labs/linkit-smart-7688-feed/README.md

 # linkit-smart-feed
 This feeds holds the SDK wifi driver and the config/meta package for the LinkIt Smart 7688 (Duo)

+**Note**: LinkIt Smart 7688 uses the MediaTek proprietary Wi-Fi driver.
+While OpenWrt Chaos Calmer is evolving, only selected Linux kernel versions of it are supported by the Wi-Fi driver (3.18.21 ~ 3.18.44).
+If you are looking for a non-proprietary Wi-Fi driver, the [mt76](https://github.com/openwrt/mt76) project would be a reference of the choice.

 # Build the firmware from sources

 This section describes how to build the firmware for LinkIt Smart 7688 and LinkIt Smart 7688 Duo from source codes.